carterwu1120/LATIA112-1/HW3/readme.txt

 Channel ID:2001536429
 Channel name:Bot
 Functions:It can respond with sentiment, sentiment score, subject, noun, and the category of nouns from a sentence.

+Some user(student) may know less words.
+It can help user(student) find the noun and the category of nouns form a sentence.